bartobri/base64-simple/README.md

 makes it dead-simple to encode and decode base64 strings from within your program code.
 See the Usage section for more info.

-**NOTE:** This library only works with null-terminated strings.
-If you wish to encode/decode data that includes null characters, this library is not for you.

 Table of Contents
 -----------------